iPhone 6 contract deals – what’s best for you?

 Below, we take a look at each major network has got to offer iPhone 6 and iPhone 6S buyers.

-iPhone 6 and iPhone 6 Plus: why choose Vodafone?
+iPhone 6: why choose Vodafone?

 VIP benefits, including free tickets to fashion shows, music festivals and Formula 1.